 Dale Street Reconstruction

-In May 2015, Ramsey County was awarded $5.6 million in federal funding to reconstruct the Dale Street (County Road 53) bridge over I-94 in Saint Paul.
-Ramsey County Public Works has also assigned about $1.5 million in local matching funds.
+Since May 2015, Ramsey County has been awarded about $6 million in federal funding to reconstruct the Dale Street (County Road 53) bridge over I-94 in Saint Paul.
+To date, about $5 million in local matching funds has also been identified.
 The project is identified as a priority in the City of Saint Paul’s Comprehensive Plan.
 Project partners include the City of Saint Paul and the Minnesota Department of Transportation.

 History of the bridge

 The Dale Street bridge is one of several spanning I-94, which severely impacted the vibrant African-American community in the now historic Rondo neighborhood.
 The bridge is one of more than 100 bridges along the I-94 corridor scheduled for replacement or repair in the coming years.
 The volume of automobile and pedestrian traffic has outgrown the bridge’s original 1961 design and a subsequent expansion in 1983.